Heavenleem/playlist/README.md

 - [ ] Complete the project planning document.
 #### Set-Up
 - [x] Go to the repository
-- [ ] Fork this repository to your github account and clone to a new workspace
+- [ x] Fork this repository to your github account and clone to a new workspace
 - [ ] Add, commit, and push your changes
 - [ ] Make your site live on gh-pages
 - [ ] Submit your website using the link on the Agenda